srajabos/docs/tutorial/ChatQnA/deploy/add_vector_db.md

 ## Add new VectorDB to ChatQnA Example

 This deployment section covers how to add a new Vvector DB to ChatQnA example with OPEA comps.
-Here we will be showcasing  how to build an (end-to-end) e2e CchatQnA with a new VectorDB.
+Here we will be showcasing  how to build an (end-to-end) e2e ChatQnA with a new VectorDB.

 ### Overview